xtuml/models/raven/instructions/exercise3.md

 3. Note once again the warning symbols on the _Game_ and _Cribbage_ projects.
 Right click the _Game_ project, then _Synchronize references_

+#### Introducing a domain to an existing MASL project

+In this example, we will create a new domain _Tournament_ and link it to the project.

+1. Navigate to the welcome screen, _Help > Welcome_
+2. Click _Quick Start_, then _MASL Template_.
+Firefox will launch and display
+the help contents
+3. Rename the project, containing packages, and component from "MASLTemplate" to "Tournament"
+4. Rename the "MASLTemplate" port to tournament.
+Rename the interface if you wish
+5. Browse the model.
+Example patterns have been provided for several element types.

+We have now created a domain model and are free to populate it with any implementation we want.
+Next we must integrate this component with the _Cribbage_ project

+1. Navigate to the _Cribbage_ package under the _Cribbage_ project.
+2. Create a new component reference in this package (right click, then _New > Components > Component Reference_
+3. Right click on the new component reference, then _Assign Component..._
+4. Select the new _Tournament_ component and press _Ok_
+5. Double click the _Cribbage_ package to open the package editor
+6. As we did before, draw a new interface from the _Cribbage_ component to the canvas, however this time, select _Required Interface_ from the palette
+7. Rename the port to _Tournament_ as we did before
+8. Connect the matching interfaces on the _Tournament_ component reference and the _Cribbage_ component by dragging the ball to the cup

 ## Recap

 * Types